sensordeck/atlas-docs/docs/sensor-synchronization.md

 - GNSS
 - radar

-For perception, localization, and SLAM algorithms to work correctly, these sensors must share a **consistent timing reference**.
+For perception, localization, and SLAM pipelines to behave consistently, these sensors must share a **common timing reference**.

-Atlas establishes a **deterministic timing authority for the robot's perception sensor domain**.
+Atlas establishes a **deterministic timing authority for the perception sensor domain**.

-Instead of allowing each sensor to operate on independent internal clocks, Atlas introduces a **hardware synchronization boundary** that aligns sensor events before data enters the robot compute stack.
+Instead of allowing each sensor to operate on an independent internal clock, Atlas introduces a **hardware synchronization boundary** that aligns sensor timing before data enters the robot compute stack.

-This dramatically improves cross-sensor consistency and simplifies multi-sensor integration.

-Atlas defines the **timing authority for the robot's perception sensor domain**.
 Robot control systems such as motor controllers or wheel encoders typically operate in a separate control timing domain and are outside the synchronization boundary managed by Atlas.

 ---